 Robbin is a Salvi Concert Artist and has presented a week of master classes and concert at the French ambassador’s residence in Bogoto, Columbia for the Salvi Harp Foundation.
 Robbin is a sought-after presenter of workshops across the country.
 She has a Bachelor of Arts Degree in Music Education and a Masters in Harp Performance from Montclair State University.

-This performance was with my students from the Cicely L. Tyson School of Performing & Fine Arts and the They competed in a DHC Challenge and won the spots to perform.
+This performance was with my students from the Cicely L. Tyson School of Performing & Fine Arts and the They competed in a DHC Challenge and won the spots to perform together with m and the West Shore Symphony Orchestra at the Carlisle Theater in Carlisle, PA on Nov.
+17, 2019.
 We participated in video calls with Deborah as they competed.
 It was a great experience!
-This was November 17, 2019 at the Carlisle Theater in Carlisle, PA.

 HARPISTS: Do YOU play Baroque Flamenco?

 ... then I'd love to hear your story and see a video of how you play it.
 Use this form to share your story and a video from YouTube and I'll feature it in a blogpost like the ones you can link to below.